 1. How long have you been volunteering with Habitat Philadelphia?
 How did you first get involved?

-I've been a Habitat volunteer for 19 years, mostly for Habitat for Humanity of Chester County.
+I've been a Habitat volunteer for over 20 years, first with Habitat for Humanity of Chester County.
 There I built about 50 homes.
 I also spent some volunteer time in Ft.
 Meyers and Marathon Key, FL, and in Shreveport, LA, where I helped build four homes after Katrina.
 I met Millard and Linda Fuller a few times, in Chester County and in Louisiana: I admired them greatly, and they became a role model for me.
-When I heard about the Stiles St. project, I jumped on it, as it is close to where I live.
+When I heard about the Stiles St. project [with Habitat Philadelphia], I jumped on it, as it is close to where I live.
 I also grew up not far from it.
 I started volunteering there in December of 2010, and stayed with it until it was finished; I've been volunteering at sites in the city ever since.

 2. What are some of the reasons you come out to support this organization?